 Mechanics of the pain…

 The femur pressing against the coxofemural joint is the source of much of the pain that Perthes causes.
-The pain is also caused by the lack of cartilage or from cartilage in the wrong places as the hip joint has grown in deformed to accommodate the joint.
+The pain is also caused by the lack of cartilage or from cartilage in the wrong place, as the hip joint has grown deformed to accommodate the joint.

-Femoral Epiphysis is another root cause of the pain, where a small fracture in the femur or the joint is causing the issue.
-If left unchecked, necrosis may well spread to the thigh bone and kill your dog.
+Femoral Epiphysis is another root cause of the pain, where a minor fracture in the femur or the joint is causing the issue.
+If left unchecked, necrosis may spread to the thigh bone and kill your dog.

 Clinical signs and symptoms of Legg-Calve-Perthes Disease